Becoming a Preppie! . . . Admissions to One of the U.S. Service Academy Preparatory Schools

 The prep schools -- AFAPS, MAPS and NAPS -- are a bit of a mystery to most students.
 However, completing the application process and competing well with other students will allow you to be considered for an invitation to attend a prep school.
 Keep this goal as your focus, and you may also become a Preppie!

 [I would welcome a chance to discuss details with you.
-I offer coaching services to pace and prepare you (and your parents!) for the entire Academy application process . . . along with the Prep School!
-Contact me at email@example.com and/or 503.515.7406]
+I offer coaching services to pace and prepare you (and your parents!) for the entire Academy application process . . . along with the preprations for the Prep School!
+Contact me at email@example.com, 503.515.7406 or complete my contact form on the home page.]